 With this limited definition of allowable costs, under Prop.
 8 clinics could only recover 69% of their operating costs—thus forcing closures or major cutbacks.

-As dialysis clinics shut down, options for treatment would be severely limited.
+As dialysis clinics shut down, options for kidney treatment would be severely limited.
 This would force patients to seek regular treatment or treatment for complications in more expensive hospital emergency rooms, meaning more ER and hospital overcrowding, and potentially hundreds of millions of dollars in higher costs for Medi-Cal and Medicare to treat dialysis patients – and higher costs for taxpayers.

 Since 2012, UHW has spent $35 million in California and other states on more than 20 punitive state and local ballot measures in an attempt to force hospitals and other healthcare providers to accept their union organizing and contract demands.

-California dialysis clinics are highly regulated by state and federal regulators that provide quality reports on every facility.
+CA dialysis clinics are highly regulated by state and federal regulators that provide quality reports on every facility.
 Clinics are regularly inspected and evaluated based on 376 indicators.

 According to the federal Centers for Medicare & Medicaid Services, California clinics outperform other states in clinical quality and patient satisfaction.
-This dangerous measure makes no sense when California dialysis care is highly regulated and saving lives.
+This dangerous dialysis ballot measure makes no sense when California dialysis care is highly regulated and saving lives.